XinhaoLi74/DL-in-Chemistry/README.md

 # A List of papers Deep Learning in Chemistry

+This is a list of implementations of deep learning methods to chemistry.
+A list of deep learing in biology can be found in Mikael Huss' [repo](https://github.com/hussius/deeplearning-biology).

 ## 1. reviews of deep learning in chemistry
   ### General Introduction
   1. [Deep Learning in Chemistry](https://pubs.acs.org/doi/10.1021/acs.jcim.9b00266) (2019)